PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * fixed for bookkeeping based on JEDI
+  * added ProxyCache stuff
   * increased priorities for det-tile
   * fixed file callback to connect multiple MB backends
   * fixed archiveJob to propagate the result of downstream jobs to JEDI